 Explore your itinerary

 Embrace the warm welcome of the 'Emerald Isle' – its ancient heritage, legends and lore are yours to explore as you travel the length and breadth of this island and its tale of two nations.
-The charismatic capital of Dublin is our first stop on this epic journey, which begins as you join your Travel Director and travel companions for a Welcome Reception to kick-start your travels.
+The charismatic capital of Dublin is our first stop on this epic journey, which begins as you join your Travel Director and travel companions for a special Welcome Reception at EPIC - The Irish Emigration Museum.

 HotelMaldron Kevin Street

 Belfast beckons today and we journey to Northern Ireland for some time at leisure in this vibrant city.
 Join a Local Specialist to view the historic murals splashed across the walls of the nationalist and loyalist areas, and see the City Hall.
 Dive Into Culture at the Titanic Belfast Experience and gain a new perspective into the world's most famous ship and the tragedy that befell it.
 This evening, we dine in our hotel.

 Visit the Giant’s Causeway for a memorable MAKE TRAVEL MATTER® Experience, which will help to conserve this iconic landmark.
 Tread in the footsteps of Finn MacCool – his geometric Giant's Causeway is more the stuff of legends than the result of ancient volcanic activity which left its mark on the northern Irish coast.
 Admire the 40,000 interlocking basalt columns that fade into the sea.
 After a day of myths, legends and Hollywood blockbusters, consider tucking into an optional Fish and Chips dinner.